top of page

 Competition Day

-Leading up to any nominated competition, the Pathway Manager will send out detailed information about the event, including arrival times, equipment requirements and instructions for fencers.
+Leading up to any nominated competition, the Pathway Administrator will send out detailed information about the event, including arrival times, equipment requirements and instructions for fencers.
 On the day of competitions, fencers register with the event coaches upon arrival, before a structured coach-led warm-up ahead of the competition start.
 Coaching prioritisation is communicated and the competition plans are reviewed so all fencers have a clear vision of their fencing objectives for the day.
 Coaches provide piste-side support where possible and are available to help fencers prepare for individual matches between rounds, as well as offering pastoral care throughout the competition.

 PDFA Team August Photoshoot-37.jpg